Table of Contents

 - Examples: Netflix recommendations, Spotify playlists, Amazon product suggestions

-- Impact: AI algorithms analyze browsing, viewing, or listening habits to suggest content or products tailored to your preferences, enhancing user satisfaction and engagement.
+- Impact: AI algorithms analyze your browsing, viewing, or listening habits to suggest content or products tailored to your preferences, increasing satisfaction and engagement.

 - Benefit: Saves time by curating relevant options, making online shopping or streaming more enjoyable.